-

 After extraction, the system validates the data to ensure it meets your rules and quality thresholds.
 This includes checking field types, comparing values with external systems, and confirming the reliability of the output.
 Documents that miss confidence thresholds need closer attention before moving forward.

-At Docxster, this step combines confidence scoring with our Human-in-the-Loop review.
+In Docxster, this step combines confidence scoring with our Human-in-the-Loop review.
 The system routes low-confidence documents to the right reviewers, supports targeted reviewer assignment, and learns from every correction, improving over time.

 Step 5: Send the data to your systems